 Otterly

 Otterly ($29-489/mo) is the most accessible entry point for generative engine optimization monitoring, with 10,000+ users and a Gartner Cool Vendor 2025 designation.
-As of June 2026, it tracks 4 base AI search engines with 2 available as add-ons.
+As of June 2026, it tracks 4 base AI search engines (ChatGPT, Google AI Overviews, Perplexity, Copilot) with Gemini, AI Mode, and Claude available as add-ons.
 No feature gating: every tier gets the same monitoring toolkit.
 The only difference between plans is query volume.

 Otterly does one thing and does it well: show you what AI search engines say about your brand.
 It creates no content.
 For teams testing whether generative engine optimization matters before committing to a full execution platform, Otterly is the lowest-risk starting point.